mkaymak/RockPaperScissors/README.md

 Rules of the game is below in case you’re not familiar: https://en.wikipedia.org/wiki/Rock_paper_scissors

-### Rules
+### Requirements
-There are two kinds of players:
+* Creates an automatic round,
-  * The first one selection is always rock.
+  * The first player's selection is always rock.
   * Second's choice is created randomly.
+* Provides the total number of rounds played (includes the rounds of restarted games).
+* Provides the rounds played: 1st and 2nd players choices and the result of the round (that could be player 1 wins, player 2 wins or draw)
+* Restarts game which sets round count of the game to 0 and starts a new game

 ### What's Inside?
   * Spring Boot,